-The Offsite MMC construction supply chain sector has a hybrid design, manufacturing, logistics and sub-contractor construction installation business model.
-ERP digital business systems tend to favour either manufacturing or construction related business models, with no generic ERP system meeting the hybrid needs for the MMC supply chain sector.
-The AIMCH challenge was to develop a requirements and down selection process that would develop a configurable ERP solution for the MMC supply chain.
+The offsite MMC construction supply chain sector has a hybrid design, manufacturing, logistics and sub-contractor construction installation business model.
+ERP digital business systems tend to favour either manufacturing or construction-related business models, with no generic ERP system meeting these hybrid needs.
+The AIMCH challenge was to develop the requirements and down-selection process that would develop a configurable ERP solution for the MMC supply chain.

 This web page gives a summary of this part of the AIMCH project and a full downloadable report can be found at the bottom of this page.

 A phased development approach was used to create the Digital Business System.
 The phased approach enabled different tools to be explored and developed.
-The focus was on a largescale digital business system (ERP) suitable for a mature MMC producer, such as Stewart Milne Timber Systems, with this work feeding into a scaled down system solution, for a SME new to MMC and Offsite construction components or systems, such as Forster Roofing.
+The focus was on a large scale digital business system (ERP) suitable for a mature MMC producer like Stewart Milne Group, with this work feeding into a scaled-down system solution for SMEs new to MMC and offsite construction components or systems, like Forster Group.

 To understand how industry leading technology will affect the future of business and to appreciate how digital transformation can drive vision and goals.
 Digital discovery workshops were scheduled into three-hour sessions with each session concentrating on a specific capability.